 The 2003 Plan is to be administered by the Board of Directors or by a committee designated by the Board.
 The terms of options granted or stock awards or sales affected under the 2003 Plan are to be determined by the Board of Directors or its committee.
 No options may be exercised for a term of more than ten years from the date of the grant.
-Options intended as incentive stock options may be issued only to employees, and must meet certain conditions imposed by the code, including a requirement that the option exercise price be no less than the fair market value of the option shares on the date of grant.
-The 2003 Plan provides that the exercise price for non-qualified options will not be less than at least 50% of the fair market value of the stock subject to such option as of the date of grant of such options, as determined by the Company's Board of Directors.

-Notes to Consolidated Financial Statements Years Ended December 31, 2008, 2007, and 2006
+Notes to Consolidated Financial Statements Years Ended December 31, 2009, 2008, and 2007